muhammetaksoy1/MidTermMuhammetAksoy/README.md

 # MidTermMuhammetAksoy
 This repository is for midterm
-I am editing readme file right now..
+I am editing readme file right now...